At revaluation, the Valuation Office Agency (VOA) adjusts the rateable value of business properties to reflect changes in the property market.

 This means that a change in your rateable value doesn’t always mean a change in your bill.

-To make sure your valuations are accurate, you may need to give the Valuation Office Agency (VOA) or your assessor up-to-date rental evidence for your property at revaluation.
+To make sure your valuations are accurate, you may need to give VOA up-to-date rental evidence for your property at revaluation.